Strange metal in the doped Hubbard model via percolation: Model Action

 Our analysis in the cubic regime is similar to the treatment of the SYK model for complex fermions, e.g. as in Refs.~\cite{Sachdev2023,Gu2020}.
 (For details of this full calculation see \cref{sec:G3details}).
 We first assume that the self-energies $\Sigma_{3,\pm}$ dominate over the linear-in-frequency term of the Dyson equation, which will partially restrict the regime in which the resulting solution applies.
 Then the form of the self-energies motivates us to consider a scaling ansatz for $G_{3,\pm}$ in the zero temperature limit, and for complex frequency $z$ (with $\Im(z)>0$) we put

-where $\gamma_\pm$ and $\Delta_\pm$ are real exponents characterizing the scaling with $s$ and frequency respectively, $\Omega_\pm(\mathbf{k})$ are energies introduced to fix dimensions and account for momentum dependence, and $\theta_\pm(s)$ parameterize the spectral asymmetry and consequently the finite density for each $s$---they are in principle related to $\mu_\pm(s)$ which fix the density in the non-scaling regime.
+where $\gamma_\pm$ and $\Delta_\pm$ are real exponents characterizing the scaling with $s$ and frequency respectively, $\Omega_\pm(\mathbf{k})$ are energies introduced to fix dimensions and account for momentum dependence, and $\theta_\pm(s)$ parametrize the spectral asymmetry and consequently the finite density for each $s$---they are in principle related to $\mu_\pm(s)$ which fix the density in the nonscaling regime.

 Positivity of the spectral densities gives the constraints $\pi\Delta_+ \leq \theta_+(s) \leq \pi(1-\Delta_+)$ and $-\pi\Delta_- \leq \theta_-(s) \leq \pi\Delta_-$.
 Furthermore, since the density $n(s)$ vanishes for $s>s_\xi$, we take the functions $\theta_\pm(s)$ to depend on $s_\xi$ itself and on $s$ only through $s/s_\xi$, and we substitute $\theta_\pm(s) \to \theta_\pm(s/s_\xi)$.
 Transforming to imaginary time $\tau$ the ansatz becomes